philipturner/molecular-renderer/Documentation/HDL.md

 Replace { Element }
 ```

-Replaces selected atoms with the specified element, or deletes them and makes a bond bridging the neighbors.
+`Replace { Element }` replaces the selected atoms with the specified element. `Replace { Bond }` deletes the selected atoms and creates covalent bonds bridging their neighbors.
 Does not affect vacant crystal unit cells.

 ```swift
 Passivate { Element }